tholden/dynareOBC/README.md

          Uses a slower, more verbose procedure to est if the top `INTEGERxINTEGER` submatrix of M is a P matrix.
 Set this to 0 to disable these tests.
     * `FullTest=INTEGER` (default: `0`)
          Runs very slow tests to see if the top `INTEGERxINTEGER` submatrix of M is a P(0) and/or (strictly) semi-monotone matrix.
+    * `UseVPA`
+         Enables more accurate evaluation of determinants using the symbolic toolbox.
     * `LPSolver=STRING`
       (default: `xpress,gurobi,cplex,mosek,clp,scip,linprog,glpk,lpsolve,cdd,qsopt,*`)
          Specifies the preferred solver to use for the linear programming problem that is solved when checking whether matrices are S/S_0.
 To find out what solvers are available to you, run `dynareOBC TestSolvers`, and examine the list displayed by YALMIP.